 After configuring taxes and adding price types for your catalog prices, all the plans and addons in your Chargebee site become taxable.
 You can change this default setting for a specific plan/addon based on your requirements and tax compliance.
 You can update the taxability of your plans and addons in the following ways:

-Via Chargebee Site: While creating or editing a plan/addon, edit the This Plan/Addon is subject to taxes setting as shown in the below screenshot:
+Via Chargebee Site: While creating or editing a plan/addon price point, edit the This Plan/Addon is subject to taxes setting as shown in the below screenshot:

 Via API: While creating/editing a plan, set the taxable parameter as false to mark a product 'non-taxable'.

 If you sell different products which are subject to different tax rates in the same taxable country, you can set up multiple tax profiles in Chargebee for each of the taxable items.

 Chargebee saves all your tax settings under an initial profile called "Primary" profile.